forestgrape/coronavirus/7_social/good_air.md

 * Air pollution is generally relevant for susceptibility to respiratory infections.
 * Air pollution can affect health in many ways e.g. increase the risk of arteriosclerosis which is risk factor for severe Covid.

     > This page about betacoronaviruses is mostly written in settings with clean air: In regions of Swiss Alps and pre alps and some parts - in 2020 - also in the Austrian and Italian alps.
-Working at the coast (including islands) also works well.
+Important basics were layed when working on islands and in coastal regions.
 Subjectively, I can better concentrate and have a better endurance in settings with good air.

 ## Air Quality Certification